 Date of Authorship for this Version

 Schultz, Vicki, "GLOBAL PERSPECTIVES ON WORKPLACE HARASSMENT LAW: PROCEEDINGS OF THE 2004 ANNUAL MEETING, ASSOCIATION OF AMERICAN LAW SCHOOLS SECTION ON LABOR RELATIONS AND EMPLOYMENT LAW" (2004).
 Faculty Scholarship Series.
-Paper 4976.
+4976.